fullmetalbrackets/blog/src/content/blog/solid-explorer-samba-share.md

 ## Connect Solid Explorer to SMB share

-Make sure your Android Device is connected to the same network as the machine with the SMB share.
+First, make sure you're on the same Wi-Fi network as the SMB share you want to access in Solid Explorer.
+(Setting this up to be available from outside the home network is possible, but beyond the scope of this article.
+But <a href="/blog/tailscale" target="_blank" data-umami-event="solid-explorer-tailscale">this might interest you.</a>)

 Open the Solid Explorer app and tap the _hamburger menu_ at the top-left to bring up the menu, then tap the _3-dots_ and choose _Storage manager_.

 ![Solid Explorer.](../../img/blog/solidexplorer1.jpg 'Solid Explorer')